-The baculoviruses of BmNPV and AcMNPV are closely related showing on average orf amino acid sequence identities of about 93% [30].
-Despite their similarity they differ significantly in their infectivity spectrum.
-For example, BmNPV replicates in B. mori (BmN) cells, but not S. frugiperda (Sf) cells.
-Conversely, AcMNPV replicates in Sf, but not BmN cells.
+Investigations on BmNPV and AcMNPV host range in B. mori and S. frugiperda cells cells.
 Although the two viruses do not appear to productively infect the heterologous cell line, their patterns of gene expression differ in the nonpermissive cell lines.
 For example, almost all of the AcMNPV genes were found to be expressed in both BmN and Sf9 cells, although peak levels were delayed by about 12 hr in the nonpermissive BmN cells and polyhedrin and p10 expression were substantially reduced.
-In contrast, although almost all of the BmNPV genes were expressed in BmN cells, their expression in Sf9 cells was greatly reduced [13].
+In contrast, although almost all of the BmNPV genes were expressed in BmN cells, their expression in Sf9 cells was greatly reduced (20).
 Several different laboratories have investigated the factors responsible for the inability of these viruses to replicate in the heterologous cells.
 Some of these studies are summarized below.